-Losing versus gaining stream conditions are evaluated by the % ΔQ (% ΔQ = the Initial Wet Up.
+Losing versus gaining stream conditions are evaluated by the % ΔQ (% $\Delta Q = \frac{\Delta Q}{Q{up}}100$ Equation 7).
+The magnitude difference of % ΔQ was most drastic during the Initial Wet Up.
 This indicated that most of the incoming discharge went into deep groundwater storage as it is not expressed at the downstream station.
 During Steady State, conditions were slightly gaining or losing.
 During Secondary Storage, storage conditions were mostly losing with a few exceptions.
 Throughout Baseflow, conditions were gaining.
 Reach scale conditions during Secondary Storage and Baseflow are confirmed by the upper and lower estimates of uncertainty (Figure 17).
 It is important, however, to acknowledge that reach scale dynamics vary spatially (Appendix F).